Stray and Feral Cats – Trap, Neuter, Vaccinate and Release and Return to Field Programs

 How Cat Owners Can Help

-If you are a cat owner, you can support the TNVR program by:
+If you are a cat owner, you can support the TNVR and RTF programs by:

 - Keeping your cat indoors.
 Accounting to County code, you are required to keep domesticated cats indoors.
 You cannot allow them to roam freely outdoors.
 Your cat’s health, safety and lifespan is better protected if they live indoors.
 Coyotes and other predators see cats as part of their food chain and will not hesitate to try and catch them.